TOTON95/ros_image_workshop/README.md

 The goal of this repository is to make the code as simple, organized, self-documented as possible.

-Complementary PDF slides are included for better code explanation
+Complementary PDF slides are included for better code explanation.

 ## Instructions

-*This workshop assumes that you already have a ROS environment installed on your system, if not please go to the [official documentation](http://wiki.ros.org/ROS/Installation) and follow the instructions.
+*This workshop assumes that you already have a ROS environment installed on your system, if not, please go to the [official documentation](http://wiki.ros.org/ROS/Installation) and follow the instructions.
 Then, come back to this repository.*